sfbitcoindevs/sfbitcoindevs/content/socratic-29.md

 Development
 -----------
-- [Core Lightning 0.12.0 released](https://blog.blockstream.com/core-lightning-v0-12-0/), Rusty Russell's commando plugin is now written in C and ships with CLN. *Can someone please explain to me what commando does and how it works?* Lisa "Nifty" Neigut adds accounting to see your channel APYs.
+- [Core Lightning 0.12.0 released](https://blog.blockstream.com/core-lightning-v0-12-0/), Rusty Russell's commando plugin is now written in C and ships with Core Lightning. *Can someone please explain to me what commando does and how it works?* Lisa "Nifty" Neigut adds accounting to see your channel APYs.
 - [Blockstream Blog: Fedimint development continues unabated](https://blog.blockstream.com/fedimint-update/)
 - [Bitcoin Core: GUIX reproducible for 7 of 9 target architectures when building cross-architecture](https://github.com/bitcoin/bitcoin/issues/21194#issuecomment-1189536659)